 On March 26, 2010, the United States Court of Appeal for the Second Circuit, or the Second Circuit, issued an Opinion in our favor, holding that we (through Aretex LLC) are entitled to own a majority of the common stock in, and thus have control of WPI.
-See Note, 19, "Commitments and Contingencies," for further discussion.
+See Note 19, "Commitments and Contingencies," to our consolidated financial statements for further discussion.